 - 70% of participants will have found meaningful employment within 6 months after the workshop

-By strengthening and empower these women with their own doable career plans, we intend to help them avoid common female career pitfalls that arise from immediate panic, anxiety for the future, the need for greater flexibility, or out of situational desperation.
+By strengthening and empower these workers with their own doable career plans, we intend to help them avoid common career pitfalls that arise from immediate panic, anxiety for the future, the need for greater flexibility, or out of situational desperation.
 Some of those pitfalls may include: Settling for unmeaningful jobs; Grabbing insufficient and non-consistent employment that cannot support their own independence; Signing up for multi-leveled marketing schemes that are masked as business opportunities (but cost money instead); Being trapped in lower-end job tiers that carry no growth plans or security for the future; or Obtaining unnegotiated underpaid positions that devalues them and their work.
-A team of partners, supporters, and providers will ensure that the women participating will become more connected professionally, be more in charge of their own careers, and be less dependent upon others to get where they want their careers to go.
+A team of partners, supporters, and providers will ensure that the recipients will become more connected professionally, be more in charge of their own careers, and be less dependent upon others to get where they want their careers to go.